Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

     1. insid the ansible container type
     2. `vim /etc/hosts`
     3. press `i` to insert text
-    4. add a new entry to reflect all your hosts
+       4. add a new entry to reflect all your hosts. you just need to add entries for you switch eg. `172.16.123.135  n9k-1`.
+Do not change or delete any other entries.

         ![hosts](/images/ansible-300.png)
     5. Save the file ...`esc`  then type `:wq`